-Your true self is your true nature and identity found at the deepest core of your being.
-Unlike your personality self or ego, your true self is not your conditioned personality self formed from childhood that you most commonly identify with because of its link with your physical body.
+Your true self is your true nature and identity, found at the very core of your being.
+Your true self is not your conditioned personality self formed from childhood that you commonly identify with because of its link with your physical body.
 Your true self is certainly not the roles, behaviour patterns, labels, or identities you create.
-And your true self is not the folk fiction of an ideal personality state that is creating some misinformation about the true self on the Internet.
-Your true self is very real, in fact the most real sense of self that is more fundamental to your identity than your makeshift personality self.
-Your true self can be thought of as your unconditioned self or your spiritual self.
+And your true self is not the folk fiction of an ideal personality state that some misinformation online suggests.
+Your true self is the deepest, most fundamental part of your identityâdeeper and more enduring than the layers of personality you’ve acquired.
+Think of your true self as your unconditioned, spiritual self.

-In this post, I will share my insights on the true self and how it relates to your true nature, self-development, and authenticity, and will provide some tips for finding it.
-I encourage you to self-reflect, get clearer about your true identity, and to explore with enthusiasm the nature of your true self.
-By doing so, you can empower yourself to live with greater authenticity and fulfilment and release yourself from the disempowerment of automatised living, of limiting beliefs about your identity and potential, and of unconscious conformity to unfulfilling societal and cultural norms.
-The benefits of exploring and embracing your true self will extend not only to your personal wellbeing and fulfilment, but also to the world, which is deeply in need of the light of our liberated consciousness.
+In this post, Iâll share insights on the true selfâwhat it is, how it relates to your true nature, and why itâs essential for self-development and authenticity.
+Youâll also find practical tips for discovering it.
+I invite you to reflect deeply, gain clarity on your true identity, and explore with enthusiasm the nature of your true self.
+In doing so, you’ll free yourself from automatised living, limiting beliefs about your identity and potential, and unconscious conformity to unfulfilling societal and cultural norms.
+Embracing and embodying your true self not only brings greater fulfilment and wellbeing but also contributes to the evolution of the worldâa world in need of the light of awakened, liberated consciousness.

 The True Self as Your Unconditioned Self

-When your personality starts to form in early life, it is new and highly impressionable.
+When your personality starts to form in early life, it’s new and highly impressionable.
 This can easily be seen with a young child.
-Over time, events and experiences shape and condition the child’s personality as it attempts to adjust and adapt to them.
-This highly formative time is the best time to begin integration with your true self, along with the practice of mindfulness, so that your personality is predominantly guided and shaped by the light of your true self and becomes a more rounded expression of it.
-But, without any integration with your true self, your personality forms in a largely reactive, adaptative way and becomes self-affirming.
-This is called conditioning and the self-affirming tendencies lead to what we think of as an ego self and its associated egocentricity bias, a form of self-preservation that can cause you to overestimate the accuracy of your limited and often distorted personality judgements and perceptions.
+Over time, experiences shape and condition the child’s personality as it attempts to adjust and adapt to them.
+This highly formative time is the best time to begin integration with your true self, along with the practice of mindfulness, so that your personality is guided and shaped by the light of your true self and becomes a more rounded expression of it.
+Without integration with your true self, your personality forms in a reactive, adaptative way and becomes self-affirming.
+This is called conditioning, and the self-affirming tendencies lead to what we think of as an ego self with its egocentricity biasâa form of self-preservation that can cause you to overestimate the accuracy of your limited and often distorted personality judgements and perceptions.

 The True Self Can Reset Your Experience in the Best Way

-Sometimes you can get too entangled in your thoughts and emotions or in your conditioned reality that you lose your true self.
+At times, you may become so entangled in your thoughts, emotions, and conditioned reality that you lose touch with your true self.
 This is when you need to reset your experience.
-Coming back to the present moment with mindfulness helps to reset your experience in the moment, but being present in your true self while doing so is the ultimate reset because of the authenticity it brings.
+Coming back to the present moment with mindfulness helps to reset your experience in the moment, but the deepest reset comes from reconnecting with your true selfârestoring authenticity and clarity at the core.

-The Danger of Losing Your True Self
+The Danger of Losing Touch with Your True Self

 - You lose sight of your true life purpose and potential.